ph-u/CMEE_ph-u/Week01/readme.md

 #### Output

-saves the output into an `outfile` in designated subdirectory  terminal output of `outfile` content
+saves the output into an `outfile` in designated subdirectory  nterminal output of `outfile` content
 *****

 ### CountLines.sh